Powerlearnproject/se-day1-assignment-Joel-maluki/README.md

                      Tight deadlines which pressure developers to deliver software within tight schedules of time.
                       Technical  debt which increases the maintenance cost Changing requirements
+These challenges can be overcome by;
+                  Reassesments of project goals and timelines
+                  The use of agile methologies
+                  Prioritazation oF Tasks
+                  and effective communication

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.